quietui/quiet/docs/docs/themes.md

 ### Adaptive colors

 Adaptive colors automatically change between light and dark modes.
 Instead of numeric values, they use a scale that indicates their "volume" relative to the the app's background.
 Thus, "softer" colors have less contrast than "louder" ones.
-This approach lets you style most things once, but have them look great in light and dark modes.
+This approach lets you style things once, but have them look great in light and dark modes.

 #### Fill colors